richardgaunt/npm-run/README.md

 The test suite includes:
 - Unit tests for package.json parsing and script filtering

-- Integration tests for script execution and user interaction
-- Test coverage reports
+**Note**: Integration tests are currently limited due to challenges with mocking ES modules in the test environment.
+Unit tests provide coverage for the core functionality.

 ## Troubleshooting